Aidankeogh/SenatorGraph/README.md

 The file 'build_graph.ipynb' integrates all the data collected to build a Neo4j knowledge graph.
 The file 'query_graph.ipynb' provides a multide of example queries for the senator knowledge graph.

+The 'Senator Knowledge Graph.pdf' file provides a more indepth presentation of data selection and manipulation for this project.

 ## Dependencies

 (1) Install Neo4j Desktop